srl-labs/learn-srlinux/docs/tutorials/evpn-mh/evpn-mh-conf.md

   - ethernet-segments
 ---

-In this part, we focus on the configurations.
+In this part, we'll focus on the configurations.
 The target is to get the SR Linux fabric configured with the necessary configuration items for a multi-homed CE.

 The following items must be configured in all ES peers(PEs) that the "ce1" is connected.
 It's leaf1 and leaf2 in this tutorial.